mpt424/register-bot/README.md

 # Telegram Register Bot
-Register and manage players and team
+Register, manage and create players and teams on telegram chats